Skip to main content

 Types of Business Structures

-One of the most important decisions entrepreneurs face is choosing their corporate structure.
-This is an important decision for new business owners.
-The business structure impacts your business's tax status.
-This, in turn, affects how you file your income tax return and what paperwork to file for your business.
+One of the most important decisions new business owners face is choosing their corporate structure.
+The business structure impacts your business’s tax status.
+This, in turn, affects how you file your income tax return and the filing requirements for your business.
 It also impacts how your business raises money.

 Sole Proprietorships

-A sole proprietorship is a simple business structure.
+sole proprietorship is a simple business structure.
 In this structure, an individual owns and operates the business.
 There is no legal distinction between the owner and the business entity.
-Unlike other types of business structures, there are no papers to file or fees to pay to create it.
+Unlike other types of business structures, you do not have to register it with the secretary of state.
 You are the sole owner of your business.
 You simply need to begin business operations to create a sole proprietorship.

 In a sole proprietorship, you will pay taxes on any business profit as income on your personal taxes.
 If your business has any liabilities, such as a court judgment or a past-due debt, you are personally liable for them.
 In other words, you are responsible for paying them.
 You might face self-employment taxes on your business income.